carlosgub/JetCoMovie-App-/README.md

 ## V4 ![](https://geps.dev/progress/50)
 - [X] Create text styles and dimens for the views and do some refactor.
-- [ ] Add light/dark theme switch button to the Profile View.
+- [X] Add light/dark theme, for this change the theme in your device settings

 ## V5
 - [ ] Add support to different Screens.